MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/playstream-events.md

 # Generating PlayStream events

-This tutorial provides an overview of automatic and custom **PlayStream** events in PlayFab.
+This tutorial provides an overview of automatic and custom PlayStream events in PlayFab.

 ## Automatic event overview

 As the name implies, an automatic event is one that occurs *automatically* with a normal API method call.
 Most existing API methods will generate PlayStream events.

-Sometimes, however, you will need to capture events that are very specific for your game, and are not provided by PlayFab out of the box.
+Sometimes, however, you will need to capture events that are *very specific* for your game, and are not provided by PlayFab out of the box.

 For that purpose, consider using a custom event (as described in the next section, [Custom Event Overview](#custom-event-overview)).

 ### Example

-If an email and password pair is valid, The following API call will sign in a player with email and password.
+If an email and password pair is valid, the following API call will sign in a player with email and password.

 ```csharp
 PlayFabClientAPI.LoginWithEmailAddress(new LoginWithEmailAddressRequest() {